-Year 6 - Blue Jay and Red Kite
+Year 6 - Blue Jays and Red Kites

-We have 2 classes in Year 6, 6:1 Blue Jay and 6:2 Red Kite.
+We have 2 classes in Year 6, Blue Jays and Red Kites.
 We are really looking forward to working with you all this year and hope that the information on this page will reassure you about the procedures and expectations of life in Year 6.

 We are always happy to talk to the families of our pupils, and hope we can work together to make sure that your child gets everything he or she needs to be successful this year.
 If you require any further information, or have any concerns, do not hesitate to contact us by telephoning the school office.